aamnahmalik/SER225Game/docs/GameCodeDetails/GameCodeDetailsSubSections/ScreensSubSections/play-level-screen.md

 The `PlayLevelScreenState` enum defined in the class is used to determine what the `PlayLevelScreen` should be doing at a specific point in time -- its "current state" is stored in the `playLevelScreenState` instance variable.
-There are three different states that the `PlayLevelScreen` can be in:
+There are two different states that the `PlayLevelScreen` can be in:
-- **RUNNING** -- game is currently running (map is loaded, player can move around/jump, etc.)
+- **RUNNING** -- game is currently running (map is loaded, player can move around, etc.)
-- **LEVEL_COMPLETED** -- the level has been completed (beaten), which happens when the player hits the golden box at the end of the level
+- **LEVEL_COMPLETED** -- the level has been completed, which happens when the player finishes the game's story (the cat's missing ball is found)
-- **LEVEL_LOSE** -- the player has lost the level by being killed by an enemy, which happens if you touch an enemy

 ### Running State